 However, it’s not always possible, and we all have competing savings goals.
 For example, is it more important to save for retirement or save for an emergency?
 Well, they are both important and there are ways you can achieve both goals.

 Supplemental savings programs are used as an extra way to save money to help fill any gaps in your retirement funding.
-They can also act like an emergency savings fund throughout your working career.
+They can also act as an emergency savings fund throughout your working career.
 With these programs, you decide how much to contribute and you can start and stop your contributions at any time.
 Examples of supplemental savings options include 457 Programs and IRAs.

 457 Supplemental Savings Program

-A 457 Program is a voluntary account in which a portion of your salary is deposited into an invested account that you manage.
+A 457 Program is a voluntary account in which a portion of your salary is deposited into an investment account that you manage.
 It is designed specifically for public sector employees.
 Your benefit is based on the total amount of money in your account when you leave your employer.

 Emergency Savings Benefits of a 457 Program

-Some 457 Programs offer the option of taking an emergency withdrawal in the event of an unforeseen financial hardship.
+Some 457 Programs offer the option of taking an emergency withdrawal in the event of unforeseen financial hardship.
 Examples of qualifying hardships include:

 - Sudden and unexpected illness or accident

 - Loss or damage to your property due to an accident